The ATP Barcelona Open is a men’s clay court tournament that is held annually in Barcelona, Spain.

 Players

-The official player entry list for the 2024 tournament in Barcelona has yet to be released but below is a selection of top ATP players that participated in the singles event in 2023.
+The official player entry list for the 2024 tournament in Barcelona has yet to be released but below is a selection of top ATP players that are expected to participate in the singles event in 2024.

 - Alejandro Davidovich Fokina